Tuesday, December 15, 2020

 By the way, postage is not prohibitive.

-Prince Radu is the author of Povestea Castelului Peles, which was published in 2017 by Curtea Veche.
+Prince Radu is the author of Povestea Castelului Peles, published in 2017 by Curtea Veche.
 This is a 300-page book on Castle Peles in Sinaia.
 The castle was built privately by King Carol I and inherited by his nephew, King Ferdinand who left the property to his grandson King Michael.

 The book is currently priced at 78 leis.
 A bargain.